Antioch College: Sustainability

-When WYSO became independently owned and operated from Antioch College in 2019, the college received $3.5 million as compensation.
-The station continues in collaboration with the college, such as by working with college students as interns.
-However, in July 2021, the station announced it was relocating out of the Kettering Building on the Antioch campus and into the Union School House owned by Iron Table Holdings, a company held by Yellow Springs resident and comedian Dave Chappelle.
-As of early 2025, the Schoolhouse was still undergoing renovations, but WYSO had raised the necessary $2.5M for its part of the project.
-By late 2025, move-in was expected to begin in October and be completed by early-to-mid January, 2026.

 Olive Kettering Library

 The Olive Kettering Library is Antioch College's library, named after the wife of Antioch trustee, inventor, and engineer Charles Franklin Kettering.
 Founded in 1954, the Olive Kettering Library houses more than 325,000 volumes, 900 periodicals, and 4,000 phonograph records.
 The 44,000 square foot library is also home to Antiochiana, Antioch College's archive, located on 200 shelves of the second floor.
 As of 2023, the library had three full-time employees and a small number of part-time student workers.